pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I often quote myself.
 I find it adds spice to the conversation."
 --George Bernard Shaw

-"Patriotism is, fundamentally, a conviction that a particular country is the best in the world because you were born in it."
---George Bernard Shaw

 "Beware of false knowledge; it is more dangerous than ignorance."
 --George Bernard Shaw

 "The single biggest problem in communication is the illusion that it has taken place."
 --George Bernard Shaw

-"Progress is impossible without change, and those who can not change their minds can not change any thing."
+"Progress is impossible without change, and those who can not change their minds can not change anything."
 --George Bernard Shaw

 "We are made wise not by the recollection of our past, but by the responsibility for our future."